Faazil/100-days-of-devops/challenges/week-10/day-68.md

     cat /var/lib/jenkins/secrets/initialAdminPassword
     ```

-6. Login into Jenkins UI and Setup Jenkins
+6. Access Jenkins UI and Setup Jenkins

     - Paste the initial password
     - Install suggested plugins (it will take some time)